background

 Step 3.
 Enter your passcode.

 Step 4.
-You'll be asked to confirm if you want to reset your iPhone's network settings; tap on "Reset Network Settings" to proceed.
+You'll be asked to confirm if you want to reset your iPhone's network settings; tap "Reset Network Settings" to proceed.

-5. Try Updating Your iPhone on Cellular
+💡5.
+Try Updating Your iPhone on Cellular

-If you were connected to Wi-Fi when updating your iOS version but it kept getting stuck, turn off Wi-Fi and update your iPhone using cellular data.
+If you were connected to Wi-Fi when updating your iOS version, but it kept getting stuck, turn off Wi-Fi and update your iPhone using cellular data.

 Step 1.
 Open "Control Center."